-Through the analysis of state and local data, including historical status and change as reported on the CA School Dashboard, the District is aware of the need to increase the number of students meeting or exceeding grade level standards.
+Through the analysis of state and local data, including status as reported on the CA School Dashboard, the District is aware of the need to increase the number of students meeting or exceeding grade level standards.
 The need is greater within certain student groups, particularly multilingual learners and students with IEPs.
 This goal is in alignment with LGSD Strategic Plan Priorities 1 & 2.

 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 CA Assessment of Student Performance and Progress (CAASPP) ELA 2018-19: 46.2% met or exceeded standard.
-2021-22: 33.27% met or exceeded standard As of June 8, 2023 Preliminary 2022-23 CAASPP results show: 37% met or exceeded standard 50% meets or exceeds standard.
+See data below for local assessment results.
+Prior Year Data published after LCAP approval: 2021-22: 33.27% met or exceeded standard As of June 15, 2023 50% meets or exceeds standard.
 All students increase by a minimum of five points per year.
 All student groups identified for differentiated

-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 assistance (MLL, SPED & Homeless) increase by a minimum of seven points per year.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Preliminary 2022-23 CAASPP results show: 36.68% met or exceeded standard.
+This reflects the data with 81% of scores released as of June 15th. assistance (MLL, SPED & Homeless) increase by a minimum of seven points per year.
 CA Assessment of Student Performance and Progress (CAASPP) Math 2018-19: 34.6% meets or exceeds standard.
-2021-22: 20.80% met or exceeded standard As of June 8, 2023 Preliminary 2022-23 CAASPP results show: 26.48% met or exceeded standard 40% meets or exceeds standard.
+See data below for local assessment results.
+Prior Year Data published after LCAP approval: 2021-22: 20.80% met or exceeded standard As of June 15, 2023 Preliminary 2022-23 CAASPP results show: 26.18% met or exceeded standard.
+This reflects the data with 81% of scores released as of June 15th.
+40% meets or exceeds standard.
 All students increase by a minimum of five points per year.
 All student groups identified for differentiated assistance (MLL, SPED & Homeless) increase by a minimum of seven points per year.
-English Language Proficiency Assessments for CA (ELPAC) 2018-19 ELPAC Summative: 17.32% proficient/well- developed 2020-21 Summative ELPAC: 13.44% proficient/well- developed 2021-22 Summative ELPAC: 14% proficient/well- developed Results not yet available for 2023 Summative ELPAC administration 25% of multilingual learners proficient/well- developed.
-English Learner Redesignation 2020-21: Redesignation rate of 9.3% 2021-22 5.6% of multilingual learners met the criteria to be redesignated.
-2022-23 4% of multilingual learners met the criteria to be redesignated (34 out of 803) 12% of multilingual learners meet the criteria to be redesignated.
+English Language Proficiency Assessments for CA (ELPAC) 2018-19 ELPAC Summative: 17.32% proficient/well- developed 2020-21 Summative ELPAC: 13.44% proficient/well- developed Prior Year Data published after LCAP approval: 2021-22 Summative ELPAC: 25% of multilingual learners proficient/well-developed.